Wurst-Imperium/Wurst-MC-1.11/README.md

 ## Contributing

-Pull Requests are very welcome!
+Pull Requests are welcome!
 Just make sure that you submit a separate one for each new feature or bugfix that you make.
 You know, things get a bit messy otherwise...

 ## License